September 11, Reading 2 – Jeremiah 11

 CURSE.

-Here in Jeremiah we find ourselves in the midst of the curse.
-God’s punishment on His people for their disobedience (the fulfilling of the covenant).
+Here is Jeremiah we find ourselves in the midst of curse.
+God’s punishment on His people for their disobedience.

-God clearly gives blessing to obedience and punishes disobedience.
+God clearly gives blessing for obedience and punishes disobedience.

-But we are broken.
-We are disobedient from conception (Romans chapter 5).
+However, we are by nature disobedient people, from conception (Romans 5).

 God asks the question in this passage,